openstack/openstack-ansible/doc/source/reference/generate-inventory.rst

 .. code-block:: bash

-    # from the playbooks directory
+    # from the root folder of cloned OpenStack-Ansible repository
     inventory/dynamic_inventory.py --config /etc/openstack_deploy/

 This invocation is useful when testing changes to the dynamic inventory script.